-Liquidity risk is the risk that suitable sources of funding for WMR JV Holdco Limited's business activities may not be available.
-This risk is managed by the ultimate shareholders on the WMR JV Holdco Limited's behalf and as such the entity has access to the resources of the shareholders.
+Liquidity risk is the risk that suitable sources of funding for the Company's business activities may not be available.
+This risk is managed by the ultimate shareholders on the Company's behalf and as such the entity has access to the resources of the shareholders.
+The Directors have assessed the cash position of WMR JV Investco Limited are confident that it has sufficient funds to pay off its financial liabilities that is presented in Note 27.